ethanp/trracker-meteor/readme.md

 #### Front end
 * Add [contextual class][cc] to tasks based on duedate (as in the old trracker)
-* Reimplement "hide completed tasks"
-    * It was saved in `Session`, which would be fine, except then it should default to "hidden", not shown
-* Find a better font (that also works in Chrome)
-* Move "checked:crossed-out" logic to subtasks from tasks
 * Completed tasks should by default be *hidden*
     * when you click the button to explicitly show them, they should be *contextual class* `success` or whatever (aka. "green")
+    * whether you're showing them or not should be sticky across reloads
+* Show/Hide via slidy-thing
+    * Tasks in Categories
+    * Subtasks in Tasks

 [cc]: http://getbootstrap.com/components/#list-group-contextual-classes

 #### Middle end
 * Add subtasks urls
-* Add interval
-    * "Record" button
-    * Including manual entry using [datetimepicker][dt]
-        * Put it in "inline" mode
+* Instead of intervals, there should just be a total time spent
+    * This trracker is about seeing how long it took, not seeing when you did it.
+That whole thing had more cons than pros.
 * Make a side nav with
     * List of categories, with bootstrap-labels summarizing "contextutal class" info about tasks (wrt duedates, nahmean)
-    *

-#### Back end
-* Ensure intervals also `ON DELETE CASCADE`

 #### Code quality
 * Switch to Coffeescript